 The purpose of Glass Lewis proxy research and advice is to facilitate shareholder voting in favor of governance structures that will drive performance, create shareholder value and maintain a proper tone at the top.
 Glass Lewis evaluates its Proxy Paper™ Guidelines on an ongoing basis and formally updates the policy on an annual basis.
 These guidelines are maintained by RiverFront and incorporated into this policy by reference.

 RiverFront reviews the Glass Lewis guidelines annually to ensure they are consistent with clients’ best interest.
 Additionally, RiverFront will review Glass Lewis’ policies and procedures regarding potential conflicts of interest to confirm that Glass Lewis remains independent and objective in the formation of its voting decisions.
-Lastly, RiverFront will periodically review a sample of proxy votes to test whether the votes were in compliance with Glass Lewis’ stated voting guidelines.
+Finally, RiverFront periodically reviews a sample of proxy votes to test whether the votes were in compliance with Glass Lewis’ stated voting guidelines.
+Additionally, a member of the Investment Team reviews the votes on ProxyEdge to ensure that they are in line with RiverFront’s recommendations.

 Proxy statements received regarding client securities:

-Upon physical receipt of a proxy, it is forwarded to Broadridge for processing.
+Upon physical receipt of a proxy, it is either (1) forwarded to Broadridge for processing or (2) voted manually.
+Records of manual votes are kept according to the retention guidelines outlined above.

 Note: RiverFront is permitted to rely on proxy statements filed on the SEC’s EDGAR system instead of keeping its own copies.